kolioaris/kolioaris/README.md

 - 🔭 I’m currently working on a Python terminal
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: bl4ckk@mail.com
+- 📫 How to reach me: create a new issue